chinmayanand078/DevInsight-Generative-AI-CS787/README.md

 If you want exact commands and environment setup guidance, follow [docs/SETUP.md](docs/SETUP.md).
 It walks through creating a virtual environment, installing dependencies, building the FAISS index, running the API, and exercising each endpoint with sample `curl` payloads.

 To switch from deterministic mocks to real ChatGPT-powered findings, see the "Enabling real ChatGPT responses" section in [docs/SETUP.md](docs/SETUP.md) for the exact `.env` variables and restart steps.

+## 🔌 GitHub PR automation (turnkey)

+- The repo ships with `.github/workflows/devinsight.yml`, which runs compile checks on pushes/PRs and, on pull requests, builds the FAISS index, runs the review pipeline, and posts a summary comment back to the PR.
+- Deterministic mode works with the default `GITHUB_TOKEN`; to enable LLM-backed findings or semantic retrieval, add `OPENAI_API_KEY` and/or `EMBEDDING_MODEL` as repository secrets and rerun the workflow so the index is rebuilt with the chosen encoder.
+- `fetch-depth: 0` is already set so diffs can be computed against the base branch; the workflow helper also fetches the base ref/sha and falls back to local history if the remote is unavailable (e.g., some forked PRs).

 ## 🛣 Roadmap ideas